 5 Walk in the footsteps of Harriet Tubman and Frederick Douglass

-“The Moses of Her People,” Harriet Tubman escaped from slavery but returned to her Eastern Shore home to lead others to freedom, becoming perhaps the most famous conductor on the Underground Railroad.
-You can retrace her historic journeys along the Harriet Tubman Underground Railroad Byway and be sure to visit the Harriet Tubman Underground Railroad Visitor Center and State Park.
+“The Moses of Her People,” Harriet Tubman escaped from slavery and returned to her Eastern Shore home to lead others to freedom.
+Retrace her historic journeys along the Harriet Tubman Underground Railroad Byway and be sure to visit the Harriet Tubman Underground Railroad Visitor Center and State Park.
+Discover the real Frederick Douglass in the places that shaped him on a driving tour that starts on the Eastern Shore.

 6 Stay at the Bartlett Pear Inn, Easton